sammie-hub/cities-suggestions/README.md

 # cities-suggestions

-Geographical Suggestions of Candian Cities according to their longitude and latitude.The 'q' parameter can be changed to view the nearby cities which are closely mached with 'q' parameter
+Geographical Suggestions of Candian Cities according to their longitude and latitude.The data is fetched in tsv which is store in the AWS S3 bucket.
+The 'q' parameter can be changed to view the nearby cities which are closely mached with 'q' parameter

 It is developed in Java Spring Boot and deployed on Heroku Cloud.